devyn-dowlerlewis/YoutubeCommentApp/README.md

 # YoutubeCommentApp

-Allows a user with a valid Youtube API key to scrape information on all videos uploaded by a target Youtube channel, all comments posted on that channels videos, and their corresponding statistics.
+Command line application that allows a user with a valid Youtube API key to scrape information on all videos uploaded by a target Youtube channel, all comments posted on that channels videos, and their corresponding statistics.

 Provides Read-Only access to a postgresql database containing previously collected video and comment information.